RECORDING OF THE MONTH

 Olivier MESSIAEN (1908-1992)

 HYPERION CDA67816 [77:07]

-see also reviews by Dan Morgan (July 2012 Recording of the Month) and John Quinn (August 2012 Recording of the Month)
+see also review by Dan Morgan (July 2012 Recording of the Month)